wojciechstaszewski4/3DModeling/README.md

-# 🎨 3D Modeling and Animation Portfolio
+# 🎨 3D Modeling & Animation Portfolio

 This repository contains a collection of **3D modeling and animation projects** created using **3ds Max**.
 These projects showcase a variety of skills, including:
 - 3D modeling: Designing objects and scenes with realistic geometry.